 Article 53 of the Labour Law allows for one 90-day probationary period, which may be extended if the probationary period falls during either Eid al-Fitr or Eid al-Adha or both.
-During the probationary period, the employer may terminate the employment contract for any reason whatsoever.
-The Labour Law does not impose any notice period requirement on a party seeking to terminate the employment relationship during the probation period.

-The Labour law defines a wage as the 'actual wage', which includes all amounts paid to the employee under an employment contract, including fixed and periodic allowances (e.g., transportation and accommodation) and any other accrued amounts owed to the employee (e.g., commission and profit).
+The Labour law defines 'wage' (or 'wages') as 'actual wage', which includes all amounts paid to the employee under an employment contract, including fixed and periodic allowances (e.g., transportation, accommodation, etc.) and any other accrued amounts owed to the employee (e.g., commission, profit, etc.).